 Support detailed on SEND Support Agreements will be put in place and pupil targets will be worked on with the support of parents/carers.
-A child-friendly version of SEND Support Agreements are provided for the pupil to have access to so they are aware of what they are working towards.

-Interventions detailed on Provision Map Writer will take place.
-They can be led by a variety of staff members, including Class Teachers, Teaching Assistants, the EAL Teaching Assistant, the Emotional Literacy Support Assistant and the Home School Support Worker.
+Interventions can be led by a variety of staff members, including Class Teachers, Teaching Assistants or the Emotional Literacy Support Assistant.